lu-ci/apex-sigma/COMMANDLIST.md

 `>>danbooru`  |  Searches DanBooru for selected tags, if no tags are specified, it gives a random image.
 If the wanted tag contains spaces type it with an underscore instead as spaces are used to separate multiple tags.  |  `>>danbooru red_head`
 `>>e621`  |  Searches e621 for the given tags.
 If not tag is given, it will display a random image.  |  `>>e621 knot_safe` `>>gelbooru`  |  Searches GelBooru for selected tags, if no tags are specified, it gives a random image.
 If the wanted tag contains spaces type it with an underscore instead as spaces are used to separate multiple tags.  |  `>>gelbooru vella mabinogi_heroes`
-`>>hentai`  |  Searches Gelbooru and Danbooru and Rule34 for selected tags, if no tags are specified, it gives three random image.
-If the wanted tag contains spaces type it with an underscore instead as spaces are used to separate multiple tags.  |  `>>hentai deez_nuts`
 `>>keyvis`  |  Provides a random CG from the wanted Key Visual Arts Visual Novel, if no VN is inputed, it will select a random one.  |  `>>keyvis rewrite harvest festa`
 `>>konachan`  |  Searches Konachan for the given tags.
 If not tag is given, it will display a random image.  |  `>>konachan kawaii`
 `>>nhentai`  |  Searches nHentai for doujinshi for the inputed name.
 Displays the results, cover and tags.  |  `>>nhentai Oreimo`